xma711/notebook/big_data/hadoop/README.md

 Note that when using the sequenceiq/hadoop-docker image, the default ssh port is 2122.
-even when i use ssh xma@my_computer_ip_addr, there won't be connection because the default port in this command is also 2122.
+Even when i use ssh xma@my_computer_ip_addr, there won't be connection because the default port in this command is also 2122.
-the correct way is: ssh -p 22 xma@192.168.1.132
+The correct way is: ssh -p 22 xma@192.168.1.132

 issue1: jps stuck... after starting the services using start-all.sh, and then type "jps", and then the terminal stops.
-nothing can be done to kill the zombie jps process..
+Nothing can be done to kill the zombie jps process..

 To run the ubuntu-hadoop docker, follow: https://github.com/sequenceiq/docker-hadoop-ubuntu